FIPS

 Are you sure? [y/N]

 To disable FIPS, run the nv set system security fips mode disabled command.
-You can also run the nv unset system security fips command to restore FIPS to the default setting, which is disabled.
+You can also run the nv unset system security fips command to restore FIPS to the default setting (disabled).

 Show FIPS Configuration

-To show if FIPS mode is configured, run the nv show system security fips command:
+To show if FIPS mode is enabled, run the nv show system security fips command or the nv show system security command:

 cumulus@switch:~$ nv show system security fips